fraser50/f28wp-web-game/README.md

 You should be the be able to access the game through the url "http://localhost:2000"

+# How To Play

+When you load up the game you must first either sign up or log in as a guest, or, If you already have an account - log in.
+Once you have signed into an account - guest or otherwise - you should now click the "Join Match" button in the bottom right window.

+The game will start once there are at least two players connected.
+The objective of this game is to collect balls that spawn around the map and deposit them in your team's base, your team wins the match if they deposit more balls than the opposing team.

+Use WASD to move, picking up and depositing the balls is automatic.
+To view the team scores and leaderboard hold Left Shift.
+To view your personal lifetime stats click on the button with you username in the top left of the screen

 # Level Editor

 To run the level editor, open the html file in a browser and load the file blocktypes.json when prompted.